 - Transportation – Works to improve transportation accessibility.
 Includes things like coordinating rides and carpools to and from DSA events, court dates, and community actions.

 - The list goes on… (Education, Racial Justice, Writing, Tech, Reading Group, Immigration, Housing, Ecosocialism)

-Right now, Bozeman DSA has only one working group – Reading Group.
+Right now, Bozeman DSA has two working groups – Reading Group and Labor Working Group.

 How do I Create a Working Group?